Hi! Laura Diehl, here, and I am happy to share with you who we are, which includes a bit of the history of what led up to the ministry of GPS Hope.

 My first ministry passion was actually for children to come into the fullness of God at a young age.
 For the first twenty years of my adult life, I was either involved with or led many facets of ministry to children in my local church.
 During much of that time, I was also a home school teacher for my own children.
 By the time our youngest was the only child still at home, he had started attending a local private Christian school.
 I became a certified Preschool teacher and was hired by the same school, but found myself stepping down after three years, because of how much I was beginning to travel for Kids in Ministry International (KIMI).

-I spent ten years with KIMI and was a part of the leadership team under the founder, Becky Fischer, as well as being an instructor and the first administrator for the KIMI School of Supernatural Children’s Ministry, overseeing and mentoring the students for three years.
+I spent ten years with KIMI.
+During that time I became an ordained minister and was part of the leadership team under the founder, Becky Fischer, as well as being an instructor and the first administrator for the KIMI School of Supernatural Children’s Ministry, overseeing and mentoring the students for three years.
 I was also the Director of KIMI Wisconsin.

 It’s a good thing that traveling is one of my favorite things to do, because during those ten years I had the blessing and fun of traveling around the U.S. and into well over a dozen countries, teaching, preaching, holding trainings, and ministering directly to both children and adults (usually to establish KIMI PowerClubs).
 I loved all those years spent serving people of all ages, encouraging them to discover the awesome things God has put inside of them, and doing what I could to equip them to be all that God has called them to be.